LukeGrahamLandry/franca/devlog.md

 - convert to @At macros: !symbol, !assert_compile_error, !type. tried to convert @as to !as but its still a massive hack because i use the @as syntax but wrapper macro isn't enough, because type_of can't just apply one layer of macro and get the type, it always tries to compile the whole thing, so theres still a speciall case.
+- changed serial tests to reuse the same compiler instance and now that's faster than the fork one.

 ## improving enums (May 4)